mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/0-overview.md

 :::

 :::note
-The order of the annotations between lifecycle components and non-lifecycle components does not matter.
+The order of the annotations between Lifecycle Components and non-Lifecycle Components does not matter.
 :::

 ## Order of Execution

-The order of execution of lifecycle components is important.
+The order of execution of Lifecycle Components is important.
 When a request is received by the server, the middleware is executed in the order that they are applied.
 The controller is then executed, followed by the endpoint.
 The response is then passed back to the middleware in reverse order.
-Understanding the order of execution of lifecycle components is important when designing your application.
+Understanding the order of execution of Lifecycle Components is important when designing your application.

-If we have multiple lifecycle components applied to an endpoint, the order of execution is from top to bottom.
+If we have multiple Lifecycle Components applied to an endpoint, the order of execution is from top to bottom.

 ```dart title="routes/apps/my_app.dart"
 @LifecycleComponent0()